Instantons on multi-Taub-NUT Spaces I: Asymptotic Form and Index Theorem: Instanton Connections

 \subsection{Quadratic Curvature Decay}

 In this subsection we sharpen our curvature decay to quadratic decay.
-We first recall the Kato-Yau inequality for anti-self-dual forms and a Hardy inequality for TN$_k$. \begin{lemma}[Kato-Yau \cite{IN,Calderbank}] Let $h$ be a closed anti-self-dual form, over a four-manifold, with coefficients in a Hermitian bundle, then for any unit vector $u$
+We first recall the Kato-Yau inequality for closed self-dual and anti-self-dual forms and a Hardy inequality for TN$_k$. \begin{lemma}[{{Kato-Yau inequality \cite{IN,Calderbank}}}] Let $h$ be a closed anti-self-dual form, over a four-manifold, with coefficients in a Hermitian bundle, then for any unit vector $u$

 \end{lemma} \begin{proof} Let $\{e_1,e_2,e_3,e_4\}$ be an oriented orthonormal frame.
-The Bianchi identities combined with anti-self-duality imply
+The bundle-valued form $h$ is closed, therefore $d_Ah=0$ and this Bianchi identity, combined with anti-self-duality, imply

 Hence

 Hence